sharvas/libft/README.md

 # libft

-A personal C library with many recreated C Standard Library functions and several additional functions used in other projects (including printf, get_next_line and may others).
+A personal C library with many recreated C Standard Library functions and several additional functions used in other projects (including ft_printf, get_next_line and many others).

-To compile run ```make``` and it will compile a library ***libft.a***.
-Compile projects with this library and libft.h (in includes) to use the functions.
+To compile - run `make` and it will compile a library ***libft.a***.
+Compile projects with this library and includes to use the functions.

 There is a simple main file included:
 ```c